cwmaguire/zombunity-mud/README.md

 #### Subsequent Runs

+Only perform the necessary steps: e.g. if the database is running and has data, it doesn't need to be run again.
+You can kill the database with:

+> ps -A | grep java
+> kill -9 <process ID from previous step>

+If the database goes down, the HTTP and MUD servers should be restarted.

 1. Load dependencies with

 > lein deps

-1. Start the database
+2. Start the database

 > ./start_db

-1. Load the database with data
+3. Load the database with data

 > ./load_data

-1. Build the ClojureScript
+4. Build the ClojureScript

 > lein run -m zombunity.build/build

-1. Run the HTTP server
+5. Run the HTTP server

 > lein run

-1. Run the MUD server
+6. Run the MUD server

 > ./start_mud_repl